 Often employees and teams are distributed across different locations.
 If you want your program to have longevity, your centralized, values-based R&R program must be built into your corporate culture rhythm, where everyone is working towards a shared goal.

 One of the rewards and recognition best practices is a peer component that allows employees to recognize one another.
-Peer recognition breaks down the notion of top-down recognition from managers and fosters a sense of camaraderie, teamwork, and working together toward common goals.
+Peer to Peer Recognition breaks down the notion of top-down recognition from managers and fosters a sense of camaraderie, teamwork, and working together toward common goals.

 Launching a program with a big bang is great as it gets people excited about the program, however, keeping the program going and sustaining momentum takes care and ongoing effort.
 Choose a unique look, feel, and name for your reward and recognition program, that reflects your corporate brand and culture.
 Build rhythm around communicating the top employees recognized and those who are recognizing others most often.
 Don’t let it die!